-Chennakesava, also known as Vijayanarayana temple of Belur is a masterpiece of the Hoysala times.
+Chennakesava, also known as the Vijayanarayana temple of Belur is a masterpiece of the Hoysala times.
 The monument was built in order to celebrate the auspicious victory in 1117A.D.
 It was built by the Hoysala king in Belur himself but wanted a style that was foreign to the land.
 This is evident because if we see the other temples that were commissioned by rich people and rich officials, they are completely different to Chennakesava Temple.
-The temple is large and lavish, with founder’s grandson embellishing the temple later in 12th century.
+The temple is large and lavish, with the founder’s grandson embellishing the temple later in the 12th century.

 It stands in a compound with other smaller temples inside and hosts a pond too.

 The temple has a shrine, an open hall, and a platform.
 The shrine is abnormal in the sense that it is larger than the usual shrines.
 It’s pedestal measures 10 by 10 meters, which is much much greater than the normal 5 by 5 meters.

 The architectural style is Nalgara, but today, it is difficult to see that because its tower has been lost along the time.
 There is an open hall which only had a parapet.
 But later, magnificent screens and further details have been added to the hall.

 The jagati is crucial to the design too as it follows the outlines of the shrines and adds unity to the remaining elevation.
 Three flight steps add dignity to the entrance, and a circumambulation is an important form of worship inside the temple.